Arisan39/cse110lab0/index.md

 - Flutter (Dart)
 - React JS

-##My top 3 programming languages are:
+## My top 3 programming languages are
 1. Python
 2. Java
 3. Flutter (Dart)

-##Things I need to accomplish in CSE110:
+## Things I need to accomplish in CSE110
-- [] learn how to work in team
+- [ ] learn how to work in team
-- [] understand the essance of software engineering
+- [ ] understand the essance of software engineering
-- [] learn how to plan project
+- [ ] learn how to plan project